"This is an excellent course — definitely worth checking out!"

 Ultimately if you've a genuine reason that is not simply trying to game-the-system then talk to us - we are people too, and we try to be reasonable.

-P.S. maybe you'd like to do our risk management masterclass.
+P.S. maybe you'd like to do our risk management masterclass companion to our Fast-Track risk course.
+(Both are included in our £5 bundle subscription.)
 I'm confident no-one else's project risk management has the content ours does.
 Others pretend risk is impact times probability of a single event single outcome chain.
 Niave in the extreme but common in text books.